From Computational Biology Group

 1. Never underestimate the ignorance of your audience!
 Always assume that your audience has less background than what you’d hope for, talk to the outsider rather than the expert, and avoid jargon!

-2. Introduce your topic quite general, don’t try to impress your audience with petty details, concentrate on the big picture!
+2. Introduce your topic quite generally, don’t try to impress your audience with small details, concentrate on the big picture!

 3. One message per slide!